polowis/blog/_posts/2020-04-15-thinking-programmatically,-where-are-you-at?.md

 layout: post
 title: "Thinking programmatically, where are you at?"
 subtitle:
 description: Programming is a broad concept for everyone who follows the programming path.
-And that includes programmatically thinking, that's why employers often value candidates' ability to think.
+And that includes programmatically thinking
 image: https://papan01.com/static/8ebcd278e5c91de55c2aeae709ff056d/944c5/you-dont-know-js.png
 optimized_image:
 category: code